On May 14, 1996, a 15-year-old middle school student shot his

 which leads to low self-esteem.
 In other words, self-esteem

 does not cause a person to behave a particular way, it is the

 result of poor social relationships (New model, 1995; Rao, 1994).

 and self-esteem may be viewed as a vicious cycle.
 The inability

 to relate positively in social situations may lead to low self-esteem

 which leads to depression.
-The depression then
+The depression then leads to further

-accepted in social groups which then adds to the feelings of low self-esteem (Davila,
+groups which then adds to the feelings of low self-esteem (Davila,

 et. al., 1995).

 This research opens a new area of study into the relationship